3mdeb/blog.3mdeb.com/source/_posts/2015-12-08-using-platformio-with-ti-msp430-lunchpads.markdown

 ## Summary

-Congratulation you survive to the end of this pretty long tutorial.
 I hope that this post was useful for you and you learn some things.
 If you feel that this knowledge was valuable please share, if you experienced some other problems please let me know, so I can improve content of this post.